 Rationale: The current law, which allows teachers to resign up to 30 days before the start of the academic year, poses a hardship for school districts.
 The pool of teaching candidates in smaller districts for "hard-to-recruit" instructional areas such as English as a second language, upper-level secondary mathematics and science, foreign languages, special education and so forth, is significantly limited in comparison to larger districts.
 The closer to the opening of the school year "late resignations" are statutorily allowed, the more likely smaller districts will need to reduce or eliminate academic programs for students.
 Even worse, the hiring of sub-par teachers simply to retain programs so students can meet college entrance course requirements becomes a very sad reality.
-There should be a liquidated damages provision of a specified amount, i.e. \$1,500, set forth in statute that a teacher would pay if he or she terminates the contract without sufficient notice to the district.
+The statute should include a liquidated damages provision of a specified amount (e.g. \$1,500) that a teacher must pay if he or she terminates the contract without sufficient notice to the district.